 Transition Phase: Destroy the Totems

 After depleting his blue bar of health, the Reed Devil will spawn duplicates to surround and overwhelm you.
-Don’t bother fighting the duplicates, focus on destroying the five totems around you.
+Don’t bother fighting the duplicates, focus on destroying the four totems around you.

 Your progress will be seen at the top of the screen with each lit red circle representing a totem.
 Focus on dodge and running away from the duplicate attacks and destroy those totems as soon as possible.